The Essentials of Switzerland’s Digital Law. Part 3: The Swiss Federal Act on Data Protection

 wakikomb

 Dear Readers, I am Mwanarusi Kikombe from Kenya, residing in Switzerland for quite a while now.
-Holding a bachelor’s degree in law, I am currently pursuing master’s degree in business administration, focusing on Online Business and Marketing.
+Holding a bachelor’s degree in law, I am currently pursuing a master's degree in business administration, focusing on Online Business and Marketing.
 Having a deep passion for both Law and Business I am delighted to share with you the essentials of Switzerland Digital Law, enlightening how businesses, consumers, online marketers, and legal professionals may navigate through these provisions.
 Thank you for accompanying me through this digital legal landscape.

 View all posts by wakikomb →